fastlane/fastlane/spaceship/README.md

 ## 2 Step Verification

-When your Apple account has 2 step verification enabled, you'll automatically be asked to verify your identity using your phone.
+When your Apple account has 2 factor verification enabled, you'll automatically be asked to verify your identity using your phone.
 The resulting session will be stored in `~/.spaceship/[email]/cookie`.
 The session should be valid for about one month, however there is no way to test this without actually waiting for over a month.

 Since your CI system probably doesn't allow you to input values (like the verification code), you can use `spaceauth`: